 Some women have to wean abruptly for one reason or another, and it can be a very painful process.

-If you have to dry up your milk supply quickly, I would suggest working with your lactation consultant to come up with the best things to do.
+If you have to dry up your milk supply quickly and as painless as possible, I would suggest working with your lactation consultant to come up with the best things to do.

-When it comes to weaning, I always recommend the slow and easy approach.
+When it comes to weaning, I always recommend a slow and easy approach.
 I nursed into toddlerhood, and we did a “don’t ask, don’t refuse” approach.

 This is what I did with both of my boys, and when they had their final day of nursing, I didn’t notice any engorgement or leakage.